 Al-Mansour is the first female director to come out of Saudi Arabia.
 (In fact, she is one of its first directors, period -- the country's film industry is virtually nonexistent.)
 Like many of the neorealist Iranian films of the 1980s and ‘90s ("Children of Heaven," "Where is My Friend's House?"), al-Mansour's debut presents a child's view of a contradictory and often troubling adult world.
 But in a way that is neither strident nor dogmatic, "Wadjda" also challenges the male-dominated Saudi social order.
 Why can't Wadjda ride a bike?
 Why does her mother have to stand idly by while her spouse courts another woman?

 Waad Mohammed, rascally and brimming with intelligence, plays Wadjda just right: Here's a kid who can outsmart just about everyone, including the scowling school head.
-Wadjda's mother (Reem Abdullah) tolerates her daughter's independent streak -- and spirit -- up to a point.

 Wadjda's plan to come up with the cash for the bicycle is ingenious -- a grand con.
 She enters a school competition to recite the Koran, to memorize and sing its text, impressing her teachers with her devotion and diligence.
 The winning student gets a cash prize.
 And who will it be?